json-everything/json-everything/README.md

 Error message translations for JsonSchema.Net available in:

-- Spanish
+- Spanish `es-es`
-- Norwegian
+- Norwegian `nb-no`
-- Swedish
+- Swedish `sv-se`

+***NOTE** For now, these translations are included in the JsonSchema.Net nuget package.
+However as this list grows, it may make more sense to publish separate packages.*

 |Play | Learn|Discuss|Ask|Built with|
 |:-:|:-:|:-:|:-:|:-:|